Chessington World of Adventures: Development history

 Little was changed during the 2016 season, a small live show named Pandamonium opened near the zoo, a Go Ape high ropes course opened, and Trail of the Kings received some new decoration.
-Explorer Glamping was also introduced over the summer months, launching on 27 May.
 Tomb Blaster was refurbished with all LED UV lighting and new laser gun system.

 In 2017, The Gruffalo River Ride Adventure opened, replacing Bubbleworks, as well as the original Carousel being replaced with a newer, themed carousel named "The Chessington Adventure Tree".

-In 2018, the ferris wheel Peeking Heights was removed and the Mystic East area rethemed into Land of the Tiger, with three new tiger enclosures, four tigers from Kolmården Wildlife Park, and a new theme for Dragon Falls, with its new name Tiger Rock.
+In 2018, the Mystic East area was rethemed as Land of the Tiger, with three new tiger enclosures, four tigers from Kolmården Wildlife Park, Dragon Falls rethemed as Tiger Rock and Peeking Heights removed.

-In 2019, they rethemed their old 3D walkthrough attraction, Hocus Pocus Hall, into another one of Julia Donaldson's creations, Room on the Broom - A Magical Journey.
-Halfway through the season, Chessington announced that their swinging boat ride, Black Buccaneer, would not open for 2019.
-In October, Chessington announced that Rameses Revenge would close on 3 November.
+In 2019, the 3D walkthrough attraction, Hocus Pocus Hall, was replaced by Room on the Broom – A Magical Journey.
+During the year, Chessington announced that Black Buccaneer would not open for 2019, and later that Rameses Revenge would close at the end of the season.

-2020 saw the opening of a new area called The Rainforest.
-The area included 3 new attractions, the first of which, a kids track ride called Jungle Rangers.
-The second is a relocated mini log flume from Weymouth Sealife called River Rafts.
-The third is the pre existing treetop hoppers which retained its name and was refurbished.
+2020 saw the opening of a small new area named The Rainforest, with three attractions: a kids track ride, Jungle Rangers, a relocated mini log flume from Weymouth Sealife named River Rafts, and the rethemed Treetop Hoppers ride.
 The Flying Jumbos Ride was also relocated and rethemed into Elmers Flying Jumbos based on the children's book.

-2021 saw a new family drop tower 'Croc Drop' open, themed to the Egyptian god Sobek, replacing Rameses Revenge.
-Blue Barnacle also opened to replace the now defunct Black Buccaneer swinging pirate ship.
+2021 saw a new family drop tower 'Croc Drop' open, replacing Rameses Revenge.
+Blue Barnacle also opened to replace Black Buccaneer.

-2022 saw a retheme and refresh of the Pirates' Cove themed area, to Shipwreck Coast, with the addition of two new rides.
-These are 'Barrel Bail Out', a Watermania ride and 'Trawler Trouble', a Rockin' Tug relocated from Thorpe Park.
-Seastorm also reopened following an extensive refurbishment.
-On top of this there was general park wide refurbishments and touch ups, with some significant work in Wild Asia and Adventure Point as well as a new Explorer Gate entrance, in preparation for World of Jumanji in 2023.
-Jungle Bus in Wild Asia left the Resort for the 2022 season.
-It was replaced for 2023.
-2022 was a year of 'eventures' with a new carnival event 'Mardi Grrra!' running from 27 May - 26 June.
+2022 saw a retheme and refresh of the Pirates' Cove themed area as Shipwreck Coast, with the addition of two new rides.
+These are 'Barrel Bail Out', a Watermania ride, and 'Trawler Trouble', a Rockin' Tug relocated from Thorpe Park.
+Jungle Bus in Wild Asia was removed during this season and reopened in 2023.
+2022 saw a new carnival event 'Mardi Grrra!' running from 27 May to 26 June.

-2023 is set to be a major year for the resort, with the opening of a new land on May 15th, 'The World of Jumanji'.
-The new area will feature a B&M Shuttle Launched Wing coaster, and two SBF Visa Group attractions.
-Plans indicate tropical planting and a huge theming piece; the 'Jaguar Shrine' from the films.
-The park are also building a Safari Lodge village on the Wanyama Reserve for the 2023 season.
+2023 saw the opening of a new land on 15 May, 'World of Jumanji'.
+The new area features a B&M Shuttle Launched Wing coaster, and two SBF Visa Group attractions.

+The Scorpion Express section of Mexicana and adjacent Children's Zoo were closed for redevelopment from 2024.
+Wild Asia was also closed from 2025 as part of a future redevelopment.

+Resort development

+In June 2007, the park opened the Safari Hotel, initially operated by Holiday Inn.

+In 2014, "nearly £15 million" was invested in the resort as the whole, with an extension built to the existing hotel, advertised as the "Azteca Hotel".
+The Safari Hotel also received a second pool.

+Explorer Glamping was launched in May 2016, on the field behind Wild Asia.
+In 2025, the area was closed as part of the future redevelopment of Wild Asia.

+Awards

+In 2023, at the fourth annual UK Theme Park Awards, Chessington World of Adventures won a number of gold, silver and bronze awards.
+It managed to win the gold Awards in the following categories: Theme Park of the Year, Best New Attraction, Best Theme Park with Animals and Best Marketing Campaign.